 The new British Airways Business Class is a game-changer for British Airways.
 This new Business Class seat is excellent and is launching on the A350 with a 56-seat Club Suite cabin in a 1-2-1 layout.

 All seats have direct aisle access.
-The seats are angled at 30 degrees instead of facing forward with your feet disappearing into a hole underneath the seat in front of you.
-The bed is 79 inches long when reclined which is seven inches longer than the current seat.
-The IFE is a 17 to 18.5 inch Panasonic screen, cupboards near your head which will take a small laptop or iPad and all A350 planes come with wi-fi.
+The seats are angled at 30 degrees instead of facing forward, with your feet disappearing into a hole underneath the seat in front of you.
+The bed is 79 inches long when reclined, which is seven inches longer than the current seat.
+The IFE is a 17 to 18.5-inch Panasonic screen, cupboards near your head that will take a small laptop or iPad, and all A350 planes come with Wi-Fi.
 Further storage can be found next to the control unit and another by the floor, plus a useful mirror.
 A small privacy screen is placed between the middle seat pair.

-If you choose to take a middle pair of seats, the privacy screen can be slid in and out but the seats are angled inwards so your head nearer to the head of the person across the aisle than the person in the other middle seat.
+If you choose to take a middle pair of seats, the privacy screen can be slid in and out, but the seats are angled inwards, so your head is nearer to the person’s head across the aisle than the person in the other middle seat.
 Overhead lockers are provided for extra storage.
-I prefer the window seats and even if I were traveling as a couple or a single, for me, the best seats in the cabin would be the window seats.
+I prefer the window seats, and even if I were traveling as a couple or a single, for me, the best seats in the cabin would be the window seats.

 Why Fly BA First Class?

-If your option is to fly British Airways in NEW Business Class or British Airways in First, the First experience is not hugely superior, and your money is more efficiently spent in Business.
+If your option is to fly British Airways in NEW Business Class or British Airways in First, the First experience is not hugely superior.
+Your money is more efficiently spent in Business.
 Yes, First is still better, but not hugely so.
-So if you are due to fly on a new A350 (currently the only planes in the BA fleet which will have the new Business Class) then consider flying Business over First because it offers better value.
+So, if you are due to fly on a new A350 (currently the only planes in the BA fleet that will have the new Business Class), consider flying Business over First because it offers better value.